merklefruit/SaaS4Devs/README.md

 - [Kampsite](https://www.kampsite.co/): Get suggestions on new features.
 See what features your users would pay for.
 Discuss ideas with your customers.
 Share your roadmap. — free plan + 10$/mo after 15 suggestions.
 - [Tawk.to](https://www.tawk.to): Message customers directly on your website — free plan
 - [Crisp](https://crisp.chat/en/): Live chat + ticket handling software — free plan
-- [Intercom](https://www.intercom.com/): Most used live chat software for customer engagement & support — complex pricing
+- [Intercom](https://www.intercom.com/): The most popular live chat software for customer engagement & support — complex pricing
+- [Letterbase](https://letterbase.io): Simple Live chat for small businesses.
+Simple to use & privacy friendly — 9$/mo

 ### Recurring Payment Platforms